CharlieAlphaFox/BinanceMarginTrader/README.md

 Logs in with your API keys in another file.
 Consider a .ini for more safety.

-Keeps exception logs of any errors with the Rest API/functions/program in a txt file.
+Keeps exception logs of any errors with the Rest API/functions/program in a txt file with traceback.

 Identifies the overal bigger picture, 1-2 Hr candls to return trend: 'UP', 'DWN' or 'SIDEWYS'